 The Delta Athenaeum is a historic location with event space and office facilities for non-profit organizations in mid-town Kansas City, Missouri.
 The property is owned by the DEED Foundation and is also known as “The Delta House.

-The grand building was constructed in 1914 as the Kansas City Athenaeum Club House.
+The grand building was constructed in 1913 and opened in 1914 as the Kansas City Athenaeum Club House.
 For the past century, the property has been consistently owned, occupied and operated by women’s charitable organizations.
 Today, it is the home of the DEED Foundation and the Kansas City Missouri Alumnae Chapter of Delta Sigma Theta Sorority, Incorporated.

 Historic Building Features